 While there, I saw a Canadian girl checking out of the hostel.
 The girl had not one, but TWO Canadian flags on her backpack.
 As the summer backpacking season begins in Europe, I’m seeing a lot more Canadians and Americans traveling… and thus, Canadians wearing their flag.
-And also Americans pretending to be Canadian.

-Except, sometimes, I don’t think it’s patriotism that prompts Canadians to put the flag everywhere.
+Except, sometimes, I don’t think it’s always patriotism that prompts Canadians to put the flag everywhere.
 They say it’s patriotism but I don’t fully buy that argument.
 Everyone is proud of where they are from but have you ever seen another nationality wear their flag in such great numbers as Canadians?
 No, you don’t.
-I really think it’s a secret desire to say loudly to the world, “I AM NOT AMERICAN.”

 I’ve been in hostels long enough to know that anyone with a North American accent is assumed to be American.
-And thus, Canadians over the decades must have gotten a little annoyed by this and decided that if they have their flag everywhere, no one will make that assumption.
+And thus, I think Canadians over the decades must have gotten a little annoyed by this and decided that if they have their flag everywhere, no one will make that assumption.
 I think it’s a bit silly (New Zealanders are always mistaken for Australians, but they don’t wear the flag everywhere!), but to each his own.

-While playing poker at the casino later that same night in Amsterdam, I was surrounded by two Americans, some Dutch, and some Iranians.
+While playing poker at the casino later that same night, I was surrounded by two Americans, some Dutch folks, and some Iranians.
 The New Yorker to my left and I struck up a conversation, and he mentioned that he never tells people he’s American.
-He always says he’s Canadian.
+He always says he’s from Canada.
 The world apparently hates Americans, and he’s always been afraid he would be on the wrong end of some American bashing or kidnapping.
 Or maybe a beheading.
 He wasn’t quite sure what was going to happen, but he was adamant that “the world hates America.”

-As a world traveler for the last 4 years, I can tell you that the world does not hate Americans.
-It’s not anti-Americanism, but anti-American governmentism (read: Anti-George Bushism) that exists in the world.
-And now that we have Obama, most of that has disappeared.
+As a world traveler since Bush was in office, I can tell you that the world does not hate Americans.
+It’s not anti-Americanism, but anti-American governmentism (read: Anti-George Bushism and now Anti-Trumpism) that exists in the world.
 Sure, some people might hate Americans and America, but 99.99999% of the people I’ve met and discussed this issue with don’t.
 Even if they start off saying they do, when pressed, they usually admit it’s the government they don’t like — not the people.

 Turning to the Iranians, I asked them where they were from.
 Without hesitation, they said Iran.
 With Iran in the news lately for its nuclear program and the memory of the election crackdown last year, Iran doesn’t have a very popular image in the world.
 I asked the Iranians if, even though most of the world has bad things to say about Iran, they ever would say they were from somewhere else.
 Again, without hesitation, they said no. And why should they?
 Their government may not be great, but that doesn’t mean the country and the people aren’t.
 The Iranians love their culture and their history and would never hide from their identity, no matter how bad their present situation may be.